edgedb/edgedb/docs/intro/quickstart.rst

-1. First, it scaffolded your project by creating an :ref:`ref_reference_edgedb_toml` config file and a schema file ``dbschema/default.esdl``.
-In the next section, you'll define a schema in ``default.esdl``.
+1. First, it scaffolded your project by creating an :ref:`ref_reference_edgedb_toml` config file and a schema file ``dbschema/default.gel``.
+In the next section, you'll define a schema in ``default.gel``.

-2. Second, it spun up an EdgeDB instance called ``quickstart`` and "linked" it to the current directory.
+2. Second, it spun up an Gel instance called ``quickstart`` and "linked" it to the current directory.
 As long as you're inside the project directory, all CLI commands will be executed against this instance.
-For more details on how EdgeDB projects work, check out the :ref:`Managing instances <ref_intro_instances>` guide.
+For more details on how Gel projects work, check out the :ref:`Managing instances <ref_intro_instances>` guide.

 .. note::

   Quick note!
-You can have several **instances** of EdgeDB running on your computer simultaneously.
+You can have several **instances** of Gel running on your computer simultaneously.
 Each instance may be **branched** many times.
 Each branch may have an independent schema consisting of a number of **modules** (though commonly your schema will be entirely defined inside the ``default`` module).

 Let's connect to our new instance!
 Run ``edgedb`` in your terminal to open an interactive REPL to your instance.
-You're now connected to a live EdgeDB instance running on your computer!
+You're now connected to a live Gel instance running on your computer!
 Try executing a simple query (``select 1 + 1;``) after the REPL prompt (``quickstart:main>``):